 Ideally, a room in the new home is ready for your pet and the usual sleeping place for your four-legged friends can be provided.
 It is best to put the cat tree in the corner as soon as possible.
 Familiar things make getting used to the new environment much easier.
 Be there when your pet explores the new habitat.
 If the renovation work is still in full swing, you must be careful that paint pots and other sources of danger are not standing around.

 Cats take quite a long time to get used to a new environment.
 They should only stay inside the apartment or house for at least four to five weeks.
 Only then can you leave them on your doorstep with a clear conscience.
-Read everything you need to know about the relocation with cats here.
 It’s a little easier with dogs.
 If you go for a walk with them, you can get to know the neighborhood together – the dog will quickly find its way around.

 Prepare for all circumstances when moving with animals

 If your pets get lost, it is advised to leave the new address to the neighbors of your old place.
 Especially if you haven’t moved very far away, it can happen that cats and dogs appear at the old home.
 And, remember – your dog is taxable and must, therefore, be registered in the new district.
 For now: Happy settling in the new place!